xnought/protein-zip/README.md

 # pzip `.pz`

-PDB file compression with no external dependencies.
+PDB file compression with no external dependencies only built-in python libraries used.

 Trying to compress a pdb file format down as low as possible.
 Currently can make `2x` smaller.
 See [`A.pdb`](./data/A.pdb) versus the zipped protein [`A.pz`](./data/A.pz).